CONWAY, Ark. (November 13,

 officially recognized or sanctioned by the NCAA, esports players will be held

-to the standards as the College’s NCAA Division III student-athletes, including
+to the same standards as the College’s NCAA Division III student-athletes, including

 academic performance, drug screening, and fitness requirements.

 “It’s going to be set up as

 if it were an NCAA DIII sport,” Weaver said.
 “Because, to me, how we represent

 provide esports spectator opportunities through live streaming and social

 campus watch parties for students to support their classmates competing in